aba4gamer/Cutscene-Maker/README.md

 # Custcene Maker
-README in progress.
-To build use Hack.io and Hack.io.BCSV and .NET 9.0
+README in progress. **.NET 9 is REQUIRED** To build use Hack.io and Hack.io.BCSV.

 To do: